Steveris/steveris.github.io/taxonomy.md

 </details>

 ## Amorphous
 Entities lacking fixed anatomical structure.
 Often fluidic, gelatinous, or mutable in form.
 Amorphous entities do not rely on skeletal or rigid frameworks for movement or interaction.
-While many are composed of biolgocail or pseudo-biological material (e.g. slime, protoplasm, ecto-organic matter), some derive from nonstandard states of matter such as phase-fluidic plasma, quantum foam or metaphysical residue.
+While many are composed of biological or pseudo-biological material (e.g. slime, protoplasm, ecto-organic matter), some derive from nonstandard states of matter such as phase-fluidic plasma, quantum foam or metaphysical residue.
 <img src="/assets/images/amorphous.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>